louisbemberg/coding_challenges/README.md

 # coding_challenges
+A list of coding challenges with exercise files, tests, and solutions!
+Check them out 😇

 Created a repo with sample exercices (and my suggested solutions) both for myself and for Le Wagon students who are interested in practicing more.